kozlovartemq/UI-testing/README.md

 Allure documentation can be found at https://docs.qameta.io/allure/

-If the website is down, it is possible to generate an Allure report using old test results:
+If the testing website is down, it is possible to generate an Allure report using old test results:

     allure serve reports